COLLEGE LINGO (GLOSSARY)

 - Associate of Arts in Teaching

 Registration in a course for non-credit status.
-A grade of “NC” is assigned to auditing students.
+A grade of "AU" is assigned to auditing students.
 An additional audit fee is required.

-Courses that satisfy general education requirements for a degree.
+Courses that satisfy general education core curriculum requirements for a degree.
 Caution: Courses may differ based upon major, field of study, transfer institution, or catalog year.

 BASIC SKILL LEVELS

-Students must test out or complete a certain course or courses to prove they demonstrate the appropriate skill level to enter the next higher- level course.
-Prerequisites for classes are listed with the course descriptions in the online college catalogs.
+Students must test out or complete a certain course or courses to demonstrate the appropriate skill level to enter the next higher-level course.
+Basic skills prerequisites for classes are listed with the course descriptions in the online college catalogs.